unilincoln/ICT-Policies/Acceptable Use Policy.rst

    a.
 Personal or Confidential data as defined in section 3.1.10.

-      Data falling into the "Personal or Confidential data" category must never be copied to portable storage under any circumstances except when ALL of the following requirements have been met:
+      Data falling into the "Personal or Confidential Data" category must never be copied to portable storage under any circumstances except when ALL of the following requirements have been met:

       * Copying Personal data has been authorised by the University Information Compliance Manager.
       * Copying the data has been authorised by your line or service manager/supervisor.
       * It has been encrypted using strong encryption (the ICT Service Desk, 01522 886500, can advise on this)

-      Data falling into the ‘Other Sensitive Data’ category must never be copied to portable storage under any circumstances except when ALL of the following requirements have been met:
+      Data falling into the "Other Sensitive Data" category must never be copied to portable storage under any circumstances except when ALL of the following requirements have been met:

       * Copying the data has been authorised by your line or service manager/supervisor.
       * It has been encrypted using strong encryption (the ICT Service Desk, 01522 886500, can advise on this)